AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 In the Target interface select the following:

-* Activities > Create Activity > Experience Targeting Activity
+* Activities > Create Activity > Experience Targeting
 * Select Mobile App
+* Select the Form composer
-* Select your Workspace and Property Name
+* Select your Workspace and Property
+* Click Next

 ![Create Activity](assets/activity_create.jpg)

 On the next screen, we'll add our first "Engage Users" experience:

-* Change the title to "Engage Users"
+* Change the activity title to "Engage Users"
 * Select the ellipsis > Change Audience

 ![Experience A](assets/activity_engage_users_a.jpg)